shushcat/cs586-group_project/README.md

 - [ ] Add a makefile and script to download linked datasets to a `./datasets` directory
 - [ ] [Package datasets as a "Release"](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) on Github.

+# Database design

+All very tentative so far.

+- Time
+  - Marker for completeness by time?
+- State
+- College

-# Education & sports in America
+# Education & sports in american colleges

 - [x] The [College scorecard](https://collegescorecard.ed.gov/data) data, while [off by an average of 10% in reported graduation rates among Pell-grant recipients](https://hechingerreport.org/theres-finally-federal-data-on-low-income-college-graduation-rates-but-its-wrong/), give a comprehensive view of universities in the US as a whole.
 	- **link**: https://ed-public-download.scorecard.network/downloads/College_Scorecard_Raw_Data_01162025.zip